Site Links

 Magnolia grandiflora

-Twig/Bark: Dark gray bark that is smooth on young trees that lightly is furrowed and scaly with age.
-Twigs and buds are brown with rusty to tawny hairs.
+Twig/Bark: The bark is dark gray and smooth on young trees, developing light furrows and a scaly texture with age.
+The twigs and buds are brown and covered with rusty to tawny hairs, adding to the tree’s visual interest.

-Leaf: Leaves are evergreen and widely elliptic.
-The blade is thick and leathery with an upper surface that is dark green and glossy.
-The lower surface is light green.
+Leaves: This tree features evergreen leaves that are widely elliptic in shape.
+The leaf blades are thick and leathery, with an upper surface that is dark green and glossy, while the lower surface is a lighter green.
+This foliage provides year-round appeal.

-Habitat: Dry-mesic to mesic upland forests, riparian forests, fencerows; usually in urban areas or near old homesites.
-Native to the outer portions of the Atlantic and Gulf coastal plains, from North Carolina to Eastern Texas and has become more common in the wild in Arkansas.
+Habitat: This species thrives in dry-mesic to mesic upland forests, riparian forests, and fencerows.
+It is often found in urban areas or near old homesites.
+Native to the outer portions of the Atlantic and Gulf coastal plains, from North Carolina to Eastern Texas, the Claudia Wannamaker Magnolia has become increasingly common in the wild in Arkansas, enhancing the local landscape with its striking features.

 All plants, as well as size, color and cultivar, will vary based upon availability.